 This seat is the emblematic “front row” of this entertaining culinary theatre, and you will have a fantastic time dining at the chef’s bar while enjoying the “real-life” performances of his staff!

-The maze of trails in this system connects various points in the city where you can joy a plethora of recreational activities.
+The maze of trails in this system connects various points in the city where you can enjoy many recreational activities.

 The trail takes its name after the species of swamp rabbits native to this area.